-Iran plane crash: Some arrested, investigations going on, says judiciary
+Iran plane crash: Around 30 arrested, investigations going on, says judiciary

 The announcement came after Iranian President Hassan Rouhani said the judiciary should form a special court to investigate the air crash.

-Iran’s judiciary on Tuesday said some people had been arrested for their role in the crash of a Ukrainian plane on January 8, AP reported.
+Iran’s judiciary on Tuesday said around 30 people had been arrested for their role in the crash of a Ukrainian plane on January 8, AFP reported.
 Iran had earlier admitted that it had unintentionally brought the aircraft down with a missile near Tehran.
 The crash killed all 176 people on board.

 “Extensive investigations have taken place and some individuals are arrested,” said judiciary’s spokesperson Gholamhossein Esmaili.
-However, he did not identify the suspects or reveal how many people had been arrested.
+However, he did not identify the suspects or reveal exactly how many people had been arrested.

 Esmaili’s announcement came after Iranian President Hassan Rouhani said the judiciary should form a special court to investigate the plane crash, the country’s official ISNA news agency reported.
 “The judiciary should hold a special court with a high-ranking judge and dozens of experts,” Rouhani said.
 “This is not a normal case and the whole world will follow the case in our court.”